 To meet market demands, laser equipment manufacturers are no longer solely focused on single laser processing functions.
 Instead, they are developing integrated equipment that can perform multiple functions, such as cutting, welding, heat treatment, and spraying.
 This multifunctional equipment maximizes the value for customers.

 (3) Equipment Intelligence

-With the rise of Internet technology, equipment intelligence will be another major trend in laser processing technology.
+With the emergence of Internet technology, equipment intelligence has become another major trend in laser processing technology.

-The smart factory will upload all kinds of production plans and material processing data to the enterprise cloud, and engineers will be able to control the operation status of the equipment through remote terminal remote control in the office to realize the digitalization, automation and informatization of the product manufacturing process.
+In a smart factory, various production plans and material processing data will be uploaded to the enterprise cloud.
+Engineers will be able to remotely control equipment operation status from an office using a remote terminal.
+This approach enables the digitalization, automation, and informatization of the product manufacturing process.

-With the implementation of the “Made in China 2025” plan, laser processing technology, with its incomparable advantages, has become an important tool to promote the transformation and upgrading of the construction machinery industry due to its unmatched advantages.
+With the implementation of the “Made in China 2025” plan, laser processing technology has become a crucial tool to promote the transformation and upgrading of the construction machinery industry due to its unmatched advantages.

-After the massive introduction of information technology such as Internet+ and 5G, laser processing and manufacturing have also begun to transform to intelligent manufacturing.
+After the widespread adoption of information technology such as Internet+ and 5G, laser processing and manufacturing are also shifting towards intelligent manufacturing.